ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 # making the pulling down gesture to indicate fucking someone

 The other exchange students didn't seem to appreciate P.P.
-Hero's collection of educational DVDs, which filled a glass case rising up to the second story of his living room.
-Brent walked around the room's perimeter, staring thoughtfully at the titles on the well-organized cases, hoping that Hero or one of the other Rotary members would appear and talk with him.
+Hero's large collection of educational DVDs, rising up on shelves behind his living room staircase.
+Brent made his way up the stairs, looking thoughtfully at the titles on the jewel cases, hoping that Hero would appear and talk with him.

-Brent was sick of the exchange students.
-They sat in small groups around hot pots, dipping squid, cabbage and tofu in the the boiling red water, making exaggerated conversation.
+The other exchange students sat in small groups around hot pots below, dipping squid, cabbage and tofu in the the boiling red water, making exaggerated conversation.

 "You have so many DVDs," said Brent, when he found P.P.
-Hero in the kitchen, where most of the other Rotarians were standing around.
+Hero in the kitchen.
 "How do you say 'DVD' in Mandarin?"

 Hero shrugged.
 "DVD," he said.